Ameek94/BOBE/docs/source/installation.rst

 Requirements
 ------------

-BOBE requires Python 3.11 or 3.12 and has the following core dependencies:
+BOBE requires Python 3.11 or higher and has the following core dependencies:

 Core Dependencies
 ~~~~~~~~~~~~~~~~~